ava-labs/avalanchego/README.md

 ### Load Simulator

-When building developing your own blockchain using `subnet-evm`, you may want to analyze how your fee paramterization behaves and/or how many resources your VM uses under different load patterns.
+When building developing your own blockchain using `subnet-evm`, you may want to analyze how your fee parameterization behaves and/or how many resources your VM uses under different load patterns.
 For this reason, we developed `cmd/simulator`.
 `cmd/simulator` lets your drive arbitrary load across any number of [endpoints] with a user-specified `concurrency`, `base-fee`, and `priority-fee`.